-If the fact that Vanilla Black is Michelin-recommended does not succeed in spiking your interest and appetite, then take a look at the menu, featuring plates such as brie ice cream and poached blackberries and double baked Ribblesdale pudding with a smoked croquette.
-These delectable dishes are products of a kitchen that entertains itself and its costumers with constant vegetarian experimentation.
+If the fact that Vanilla Black is Michelin-recommended does not succeed in spiking your interest and appetite, just take a look at the menu.
+Featuring foods such as brie ice cream with poached blackberries and double-baked ribblesdale pudding with a smoked croquette, the menu oozes class.
+These delectable dishes are products of a kitchen that entertains itself and its customers with constant vegetarian experimentation.

 True to its Soho location, Mildreds combines the eclectic and the fun.
 With a no-booking policy, this spot is perennially full and bustling.
 Once you gain entry to the crowded restaurant, the options promise a culinary trip around the world.
-Aside from the danger of over-indulging, the menu, with organic ingredients wherever possible supplied from small businesses, ensures a guilt-free experience.
+The menu features organic ingredients that are supplied by small businesses, so you won’t feel guilty about overindulging.

-Manna deserves a place in the vegetarian hall of fame, as it was the only vegetarian restaurant in England when it opened in 1966 and now boasts an entirely vegans selection.
-This change, as well as the growing amount of organic options, reflects Manna’s wholehearted commitment to embodying the most sustainable eating style possible.
-This restaurant seeks to disprove argument that vegetarian and vegan cuisine cannot achieve the gastronomic levels that are reached by non-vegetarian food.
+Manna deserves a place in the vegetarian hall of fame, as it was the only vegetarian restaurant in England when it opened in 1966 and now boasts an entirely vegan selection.
+This change, as well as the growing amount of organic options, reflects Manna’s wholehearted commitment to the cause.
+This restaurant seeks to disprove the argument that vegetarian and vegan cuisine cannot achieve the gastronomic levels that are reached by non-vegetarian food.

-This original restaurant has established itself as a pioneer in sustainable cuisine, its avant-garde efforts seemingly signaling the way forward for other restaurants to follow.
-Itadaki Zen was the first vegan and organic Japanese restaurant in Europe, importing the healthy culinary traditions of the Far East, such as the focus on a balanced diet and preventative medicinal habits key to a healthy lifestyle.
-The restaurant opts for a lax and Zen-like ambience that places food at the centre of the experience.
+This restaurant has established itself as a pioneer in sustainable cuisine, with its avant-garde efforts signalling the way forward for other restaurants to follow.
+Itadaki Zen was the first vegan and organic Japanese restaurant in Europe, importing the healthy culinary traditions of East Asia, such as the focus on a balanced diet and preventative medicinal habits key to a healthy lifestyle.
+The restaurant opts for a zen-like ambience that places food at the centre of the experience.